Front Range Fed

 This sweet snack will last for about two weeks in the refrigerator, kept in an airtight container.
 Fair warning: these lasted about 2 days at our house and I'm already ready to make a second batch.
 You may want to do yourself a favor and double the recipe.
 Just sayin.

 Yes!
-Pop these into a freezer bag and into the freezer and they'll last for about 3 months.
-I love making a big batch and freezing them, then just pulling them out when I need one.
+Pop them into a freezer bag and into the freezer, and they'll last for about 3 months.
+I love making a big double or triple batch and freezing them, then just pulling them out when I need one.

 no bake peanut butter balls in bowl.